Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 ## 1. Introduction

 This document outlines the design and specification for a major feature enhancement to the SAM2 Interactive Segmenter.
-The goal is to evolve the application from a single-shot mask generation tool into a robust, multi-layer annotation platform with distinct modes for **Creation**, **Editing**, and **Review**.
+The current code base (see `docs/project_structure.md`) already implements project management, image pools and a canvas system driven by `main.js`, `imagePoolHandler.js` and `canvasController.js`.
+The goal is to evolve this implementation from a single-shot mask generation tool into a robust, multi-layer annotation platform with distinct modes for **Creation**, **Editing**, and **Review**.

 This enhancement introduces a **Layer View**, providing users with fine-grained control over individual masks within an image.
 The new workflow is designed to be intuitive, efficient, and scalable, enabling the creation of high-quality, complex datasets.
 It prioritizes a smooth user experience by leveraging a reactive frontend state, minimizing blocking operations and server latency.